E-Museum of Pyrographic Art

 Published by The Butterick Co., London & New York.

 In 1891, Mrs. Maud Maude authored one of the earliest, if not the earliest, popular book on the subject of pyrography in the U.K. just as the art form was becoming a fad with amateurs.
-It was in 1890 that the compact version of the tool invented by Manuel-Perier of France and introduced in 1889 at the Paris Exposition had made its way to England under another name, i.e., the Vulcan Wood Etching Machine for Pyrography or Poker Work.
+It was in 1890 that the compact version of the thermo-pyrography tool invented by Manuel-Perier of France had made its way to England under another name: the Vulcan Wood Etching Machine, manufactured by the Abbott Brothers.

 Maud Maude's book was so popular that reprints soon followed.
 In the United States, the publisher of The Delineator Magazine commissioned her to do a series of three articles for them.
-Her first article, displayed here, offers an excellent introduction to the then newly burgeoning technique and details very carefully and thoughtfully the steps necessary to correctly use the benzine-fueled thermo-pyorgraphy tool manufactured by Abbott Bros. and its platinum points.
+Her first article, displayed here, offers an excellent introduction to the then newly burgeoning technique and details very carefully and thoughtfully the steps necessary to correctly use the Abbott Bros. benzine-fueled thermo-pyorgraphy tool and its platinum points.

 If you have either any questions to ask or any additional information to offer on this article or other articles or works by Maud Maude, please e-mail the E-Museum Curator.